Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

         enabled: false
   ```

-The example of configuration for `standby` OpenSearch cluster in `northamerica` region is as follows:
+An example of the configuration for a standby OpenSearch cluster in the `northamerica` region is as follows:

 ```yaml
 global: